-Once diagnosed as hypertension, and then diagnose the reason behind the cause of hypertension.
+Once you are diagnosed as hypertension, then you should know the reason behind the cause of hypertension.

 Purpose of hypertension blood tests